jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: 'value' is not None

-  setdefault_ returns the value for the key in a dictionary_ when the key already exists
+  setdefault_ returns the value for a key in a dictionary_ when the key is in the dictionary_

 * I paste the value from the terminal then change the assertion to assertEqual_